TheIdentitySelector/thiss.io/getting_started.md

 The Coalition for Seamless Access provides the thiss service to enable several different “flavors” of implementation:

 * **Limited** - lets you use the Seamless Access discovery service for users to find and sign into their preferred Identity Provider, but doesn’t integrate this service into your site.
-* **Full** - lets you use the Seamless Access service to display the button on your site, and use the Seamless Access discovery and persistence services as integrated components on your site.
+* **Standard** - lets you use the Seamless Access service to display the button on your site, and use the Seamless Access discovery and persistence services as integrated components on your site.
 * **Advanced** - provides you with the Seamless Access persistence service while giving you greater control over the appearance of the service on your site, and what Identity Providers (IdPs) you include in your discovery service.

 # Using the Seamless Access Service or thiss Software

-To implement the Seamless Access **Limited** or **Full** 'flavors', you will be using the Seamless Access service which is a hosted instance of the thiss software.
+To implement the Seamless Access **Limited** or **Standard** 'flavors', you will be using the Seamless Access service which is a hosted instance of the thiss software.
 This service provides the core benefits of Seamless Access with minimal work.
 Most Service Providers (SPs) will prefer this option.

 To implement the **Advanced** features, you will need to use the thiss software to run your own instance of the service.